 I started writing this blog in November of 2018 and continued until April of 2020.
 I stopped writing because instead of getting worse Harriet was having remarkable improvements.
 Because this is so abnormal that I couldn’t think of what to say that would be helpful to other Caregivers.
 Not only that, but since then until today I have been struggling with a deep fatigue that I thought was caused by depression, but in fact, is caused by Parkinson’s Disease.

 Two things happened at the end of 2019 that helped Harriet.
-The first was, a dear friend, Father John, went on pilgrimage to Faatima and Lourdes.
+The first was, a dear friend, Father John, went on pilgrimage to Fatima and Lourdes.
 Everywhere he went he prayed for Harriet to be healed.
-The second thing was that Harriet’s Neurologist prescribed Arecept to help with her speech.
+The second thing was that Harriet’s Neurologist prescribed Aricept to help with her speech.
 What part of this improvement can be attributed to the medication and what is the answer to Father John’s prayers, I have no way of knowing.

 This article will contain three parts.
 Part one will be a quick overview of Harriet’s downward spiral from Dementia.
 Part two will overview the positive changes and a return to a more normal life.
 Part three will discuss where we are now since I have Parkinson’s and some troubling signs in Harriet’s life.

 Forgot when she was scheduled to work weekends.